 "Your web address is about to expire if you don’t pay immediately to renew your registration."
 That’s enough to send an online marketer into warp speed.
 Since the invoice emphasizes that time is of the essence, some businesses pay first and ask questions later.
 Of course, the invoice isn’t from the entities that really handle things like that.
 It’s from a fraudster, banking on the fact that companies with a web presence will be too busy to investigate.
 In a variation on that scam, fraudsters send letters warning businesses that they’ll lose their trademarks if they don’t pay a fee immediately or that they owe money for additional registration services.
 The brazen ones falsely claim an affiliation with the U.S. Patent and Trademark Office or some other agency.
 The USPTO has advice for businesses on how to tell if a letter about trademarks is the real deal — or a possible rip-off.

 Many businesses make it a point to support worthy causes in the community.
 So when a group claiming to help fire fighters, veterans, police, or kids asks a company to buy space in a calendar or publication, they’re happy to chip in.
 Scammers take that money and disappear.
 Of course, crooks cover their tracks by picking names confusingly similar to reputable charities, so it’s hard for businesses to find out they’ve been had.
-Donating to Public Safety Fundraisers offers tips on making sure your donated dollars wind up with reputable groups.
+The FTC has suggested steps to take before giving to a charity.

 Not all solicitations you get in the mail look like bills, invoices, or account statements.
 Your business may get something that looks like a refund or rebate check.
 Read the fine print on the front and back carefully.
 By cashing the check, you may be agreeing to be billed monthly for something you don’t want or need, like Internet access or a listing in an online directory.